iterative/dvc.org/content/docs/start/model-management/model-cicd.md

 Go to the detailed view of your model, select the desired model version under the "Version info" and then click on the "Access model" button.

 Studio will present you with several ways of downloading models.
-Click on the "Download" tab to download the model directly from your browser.
-If you haven't done that yet, click on "Generate new token" to generate a DVC Studio token used to access the model on a DVC Remote.
-Finally, click on "Generate download links" and you will be able to download the model (the link will be valid for 1 hour).
 You can see all the steps here:

 ![Download model](/img/mr-studio-download-model.gif)